library-data-platform/ldp/doc/Admin_Guide.md

 ### Releases and branches

-Note: All releases earlier than LDP 1.0 are for testing purposes and are not intended for production use.
-Releases earlier than LDP 1.0 also do not support database migration, so that it may be necessary to create a new database when upgrading to a new release.

 LDP releases use version numbers in the form, _a_._b_._c_, where _a_._b_ is the release number and _c_ indicates a bug fix version.
 For example, suppose that LDP 1.3 has been released.
 The first